What is the defence of Automatism?

 In circumstances where drugs or alcohol are involved, the classification of the resulting state will depend on the role played by those substances.
 For example, if the accused suffers from epilepsy triggered by drugs or alcohol, the resulting state of automatism will be classified as ‘insane’.
 But even then the defence is likely to be precluded unless self induced intoxication can be ruled out.

 In cases where ‘insane automatism’ is raised, the onus of proving the defence lies with the party that raised the issue.
 It must be established on the balance of probabilities see the Crimes (Mental Impairment and Unfitness to be Tried) Act 1997 s 21.
 If successful, the accused will be found not guilty by reason of mental impairment.

 Which Court will hear the matter?

-If the matter is listed in the County or Supreme Court’s, a finding of not guilty in relation to insane automatism only, enlivens powers that can result in supervisory being made by the Judge, these orders might involve incarceration at a psychiatric hospital or result in strict supervision in the community.
+If the matter is listed in the County or Supreme Courts, a finding of not guilty in relation to insane automatism enlivens powers that can result in supervisory order being made by the Judge.
+These orders might involve incarceration at a psychiatric hospital or result in strict supervision in the community.

 If dealt with in the Magistrates’ Court the Magistrate has the power to either discharge the accused or find the accused guilty.
 No supervisory orders can be made.
-For this reason from a accused’s perspective it is always better to hear these matters in the Magistrates Court where possible.
-Police prosecutors do not like to run these matters in the Magistrates Court for this exact reason, so it is always important that your lawyer is always ready to argue jurisdiction in these types of cases.
+For this reason from an accused’s perspective it is always better to hear these matters in the Magistrates’ Court where possible.
+Police prosecutors do not like to run these matters in the Magistrates’ Court for this exact reason, so it is always important that your lawyer is ready to argue jurisdiction in these types of cases.